XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 Now that you've got the basic setup, let's discuss what we're going to do.
 For the home page, we want to display our account info, what's happening on the ledger, and for fun add a little logo.
 In order to make that happen, first we need to look up our account state.
 These next few steps will walk you through that process.

 4. Make a new folder named helpers in the src directory, create a new file named get-wallet-details.js and copy the code written below to the file.

-{{ include_code("_code-samples/build-a-wallet/js/src/helpers/get-wallet-details.js", language="js") }}

 In the function `getWalletDetails`, we are using the [account_info](https://xrpl.org/account_info.html) method to fetch the account details.
 We are also using the [server_info](https://xrpl.org/server_info.html) method to calculate the reserve base and increment.
 You can read more about the reserve requirement [here](https://xrpl.org/reserves.html).

+{{ include_code("_code-samples/build-a-wallet/js/src/helpers/get-wallet-details.js", language="js") }}

 5. Create another file in helpers folder named get-ledger-details.js which will be used to fetch the ledger details and copy the code written below to the file.
+In the function `getLedgerDetails`, we are using the [ledger](https://xrpl.org/ledger.html) that will fetch the details of the latest ledger.

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/get-ledger-details.js", language="js") }}

-In the function `getLedgerDetails`, we are using the [ledger](https://xrpl.org/ledger.html) that will fetch the details of the latest ledger, you can tweak the code to fetch the details of a specific ledger and also to fetch account details and other information.

 6. Now, let's add the code to index.js file to fetch the account and ledger details and display them on the home page.
 Copy the code written below to the index.js file.
+Here we render the wallet and ledger details using the functions we implemented earlier in `get-wallet-details.js` and `get-ledger-details.js`.
+In order to make sure we have up to date data, we call the `getLedgerDetails` function every 4 seconds, as that's about how long it takes for a ledger to close on mainnet.

 {{ include_code("_code-samples/build-a-wallet/js/index.js", language="js") }}

-In the code above we rendered the wallet and ledger details using the information we got earlier in `get-wallet-details.js` and `get-ledger-details.js`.
-In order to make sure we have up to date data, we call the `getLedgerDetails` function every 4 seconds, as that's about how long it takes for a ledger to close on mainnet.

 The one other thing we do here is add two buttons - one to send XRP and one to view the transaction history of our account.
 They won't work just yet - we'll have to add those implementations next.

-Up next we need to update the HTML and CSS for the home page to give it the XRPL-look and feel.

-7. Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html) file to your index.html file.

-For this tutorial, we're using basic HTML and pre-loaded CSS files.
-If you'd like to change the aesthetic, you can replace it with any CSS framework of your choice!

-8. Copy the code from the [index.css](_code-samples/build-a-wallet/js/index.css) file to your project's index.css file to use the pre-made stylings.

-### Step 3: Creating the Send XRP Page
+### Step 4: Creating the Send XRP Page

 Now that we've created the home page, we can move on to the "Send XRP" page.
 This is what allows this wallet to manage your account's funds.